yuvalmGS/gigaspaces-wiki-jekyll/xap97/asynchronous-persistency-with-the-mirror.markdown

 <prop key="cluster-config.mirror-service.interval-opers">50000</prop>
 {% endhighlight %}

-With the above configuration the primary partition will replicate its redo log activitities to the Mirror service every 5 seconds or every 50,000 operations.
-The replication will occure in batches of 10,000 objects per batch.
+With the above configuration the primary partition will replicate its redo log activities to the Mirror service every 5 seconds or every 50,000 operations.
+The replication will occur in batches of 10,000 objects per batch.

 - Tune the data source to commit data into the database in batches.
 - Optimize the database transaction support.